UN56/video-to-spectrogram/README.md

 run
 `python videoToFrames.py` (make sure the video name is `sample.mp4`)

-make sure change `frames` variable in `bmpToAudio.py` to how many frame you have in `/frames` folder
+make sure to change the `frames` variable in `bmpToAudio.py` to how many frames you have in the `/frames` folder

 run
 `python bmpToAudio.py`